 If you’re a business owner, be aware that a recent tax law extended a credit for hiring individuals from one or more targeted groups.
 Employers can qualify for a valuable tax credit known as the Work Opportunity Tax Credit (WOTC).
-The WOTC was set to expire on December 31, 2019.
-But a new law passed late last year extends it through December 31, 2020.
+The WOTC was set to expire on December 31, 2020.
+But a new law extends it through December 31, 2025.

 What wages qualify?

 Generally, an employer is eligible for the credit for qualified wages paid to qualified members of these targeted groups: